Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t_steps_multinode_zos.md

 weight: 180
 --- **Installing Transfer CFT**

 If you have not done so already, begin by performing a standard Transfer CFT z/OS installation.
-See the [Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}} z/OS Installation Overview](../../c_about_zos) for information on how to get started.
+See the Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}} z/OS Installation Overview](../../c_about_zos) for information on how to get started.
 You can set up Transfer CFT multi- node either with multiple nodes and hosts, or multi- node mono- host.
 This documentation primarily focuses on the multi- node, multi- host scenario.

 If you create a multi- node, mulit- host installation, and the USS Environment for Transfer CFT is not shared between all the hosts, you must install a separate USS Environment on each host.
 To do this, execute the member COPA010, in the INSTALL library, on each host that is not shared.